-Substantially all of GTARC's revenues are derived from grants and cost reimbursement contracts that provide for the recovery of direct and indirect costs.
-GTARC recognizes revenue associated with direct and indirect costs as the related costs are incurred.
+The majority of GTARC's revenues are derived from grants and cost reimbursement contracts that provide for the recovery of direct and indirect costs.
+GTARC recognizes revenue associated with direct and indirect costs as the related costs are incurred for approved research activities.
 The recovery of indirect costs is generally recorded at fixed rates negotiated with the sponsoring agency.